erisdev/gosu-tmx/README.markdown

 ### WHAT IS MISSING

-Pretty much everything useful.
-So far, map data is loaded and layers, object groups and tile sets are created.
-What's missing is a way to actually retrieve tiles by gid and draw the map.
+Here's what's not: so far, map data is loaded and layers, object groups and tile sets are created and the map is capable of drawing itself.
+Needs a better way to cache the tile layout so it doesn't have to be rebuilt every time something changes.

-The obvious (and probably fast) way would be to load all the tiles into a single array once the tile sets are loaded.
-This would make it somewhat more difficult to switch tiles or tile sets on the fly, which is something I'd like to be able to do eventually.
-Any ideas?

 Validating the XML document to its DTD would be nice too, but I'll be buggered if I can get Nokogiri to actually load the DTD.
 There is inadequate or no